ingararntzen/timingdocs/docs/source/quickstart.rst

 Also, unless the timing object is to be remote controlled by an external timing object, the webpage needs to define some playback controls, for instance see: :ref:`example-basic-controls`.

-Step 2 : Load dataset
+Step 2 : Load cues
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 There are no restrictions regarding data format or data source.
 As long as data